TechandEco/GSuite-samples/twilio-sheet/README.md

     > column.This is possible since the web app simply appends new data off
     > the last row of data entered in the sheet, so it dynamically adapts.

-1. Authorize the script and send SMS
+1. Prepare message and authorize the script to send SMS
     1. Refresh Google Sheet
     1. Enter a message in the “Message” column (ex: “Hi this is a message”)
     1. A new menu at the top of the sheet called “Send SMS”  should have been